 We all love holiday pies, but they are filled with eggs and dairy.
-Here is a no-compromises Thanksgiving vegan pumpkin pie recipe that also includes a gluten-free crust recipe!
+Here is a no-compromises Vegan Pumpkin Pie recipe that also includes a gluten-free crust recipe!

 Years ago (I’m talking about 30 years) I tweaked a recipe for pumpkin pie from Yankee Magazine.
 It became a huge family favorite and the standard by which all pumpkin pies were judged.
-However, when we made the transition to a vegan diet, I knew that creating the taste and texture without eggs or cow’s milk to make a vegan pumpkin pie would be a real challenge.
+However, when we transitioned to a vegan diet, I knew that creating the taste and texture without eggs or cow’s milk to make a vegan pumpkin pie would be a real challenge.

 Vegan Pumpkin Pie with all the flavor of the season!